group-nn-at-icmab-csic/WorMe/documentation/worme_manual.md

 → [Worm selection](#selection-panel): Select worm objects manually.<br>
 → [Results](#results-panel): Read and download the results (data and image objects). <br>

-For a fast tutorial, please refer to [Example of usage](#example-of-usage).
+For a fast tutorial, please refer to the repository's [README file](../README.md).
+For a video tutorial, please proceed to [Example of usage](#example-of-usage).

 ### Image selection

 The program is designed for compound microscopy images with standard proportions, but it can operate with different resolutions and different kinds of microscope images.
+To change the selected images, the program must be restarted.

 > [!IMPORTANT]
 > Sometimes, an "Invalid or deleted object" error will appear due to exiting the program before going through all the steps.
 If the error persists when starting the program again, the easiest solution is to delete the `Documents/WorMe_Length_Results` folder.